banner

 Recommended Number of Target Companies: 10-15, based on the following considerations:

-- Too many (>20): Divided attention, unable to deeply understand each company
+• Too many (>20): Dispersed focus, unable to deeply understand each company

-- Moderate (10-15): Ensures diversity of choice while allowing for in-depth research
+• Moderate (10-15): Ensures diversity of choices while allowing for in-depth research

 Strategic Thinking in Course Selection